holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/03_bmtron/lesson_plan.md

     - touching wall block
 - This is a puzzle to see if you can figure it out on your own
 - Start!

-- Extensions:
-    - Speed Boost when holding key (if/else)
-    - Invisibility when holding a key
-    - Death Animation when hit line
-    - Random NPC in the background
-    - Cool start screen
-    - Lives
-    - Timer
-    - Score
-    - Reset
 - Reflection:
     - What is a game that this reminds you of?
     - What was easy?